tech-sushant/mcp-server/README.md

 "check for accessibility issues on my www.mywebsite.com"
 ```

-## 🤝 Supported MCP Clients
+## 🤝 Recommended MCP Clients

-- **Cursor** (Recommended for code modifications)
+- **Github Copilot or Cursor** (Recommended for automated testing + debugging)
-- **Claude Desktop**
+- **Claude Desktop** (Recommended for manual testing)
-- Other MCP-compliant clients

 ## ⚠️ Important Notes

-- The BrowserStack MCP Server is under active development
-- Currently supports a subset of the MCP protocol
+- The BrowserStack MCP Server is under active development and currently supports a subset of the MCP protocol, i.e. `tools`.
+More features will be added soon.
-- Due to the non-deterministic nature of LLMs, tool invocation may vary
+- As tool invocation relies on the MCP Client which in turn rely on LLMs for tool calling.
+There can be some non-deterministic behaviour and can lead to unexpected results.
+If you have any suggestions or feedback, please open an issue to discuss.

 ## 📝 Contributing